Skip to content

 • If a data type appears greyed out, it means it does not have a relationship with the company data type you’re configuring.

-Setting Up how members can join a Team (Joining Options)
+Choosing how members join a Team (joining options)

 How to enable: